Khadija-Omar/dsc-phase-4-project/README.md

-After we analyze the training part of time series data using ETS Models , Seasonal ARIMA, ARMA and ARIMA.
-Then we compare the performance of each model with In-Sample Error Measures such as RMSE, MAPE and MASE.
+After we analyze the training part of time series data using ETS Models, Seasonal ARIMA, ARMA, and ARIMA.
+Then we compare the performance of each model with In-Sample Error Measures such as RMSE, MAPE, and MASE.
 When comparing the in-sample error measures we used, the ETS model does have a much narrower standard deviation(RMSE) compared to other models.
-Though the MASE value of ETS model is lower than that of Seasonal ARIMA and ARMA they are below 1.00, the generally accepted MASE threshold for model accuracy.
+Though the MASE value of the ETS model is lower than that of Seasonal ARIMA and ARMA they are below 1.00, the generally accepted MASE threshold for model accuracy.